-- □ Each cabinet in the parallel system is placed in its installed location. - □ All conduits and cables are properly routed to the UPSs and to the parallel tie cabinet. - □ All power cables are properly sized and terminated. - □ Neutral conductors are installed between cabinets as required. - Ground conductors are properly installed. - CAN wiring between the UPSs is properly installed. - □ Pull chain wiring between the UPSs is properly installed. - □ Adequate workspace exists around the UPSs, parallel tie cabinet, and other cabinets. - Startup and operational checks are performed by an authorized Eaton Customer Service Engineer for parallel systems.
+- □ Each cabinet in the parallel system is placed in its installed location. - □ All conduits and cables are properly routed to the UPSs and to the parallel tie cabinet. - All power cables are properly sized and terminated. - □ Neutral conductors are installed between cabinets as required. - ground conductors are properly installed. - CAN wiring between the UPSs is properly installed. - Devine the UPSs is properly installed. - □ Adequate workspace exists around the UPSs, parallel tie cabinet, and other cabinets. - Startup and operational checks are performed by an authorized Eaton Customer Service Engineer for parallel systems.